 Crunchy, buttery and tender… Perfect start to your morning!

 All those antioxidants in the blueberries?
 SUPER healthy. 😉

-Scones are super easy when you get the hang of it but can be a little daunting if you’ve never tried them before.
-But YOU GOT THIS!
-At the bakery I used to work at, the goal was to make a batch within 8-12 minutes and then pop them in the oven.
-And with a line out the door… WE DID.
+Blueberry scones are super easy when you get the hang of it but can be a little daunting if you’ve never tried them before, but YOU GOT THIS!
+At the bakery I used to work at, the goal was to make a batch within 8-12 minutes and then pop them in the oven, and with a line out the door… WE DID.